 3. What advantages does Tor have?

-Tor supports anonymous communication in an Internet with ubiquitous tracking and surveillance by companies (Facebook, advertiser networks, and many others routinely collect detailed data about browsing habits with the aim of user profiling) and state agencies (such as NSA and GCHQ).
+Tor supports anonymous communication in an Internet with ubiquitous tracking and surveillance by companies (Facebook, advertiser networks, and many others routinely collect detailed data about browsing habits with the aim of user profiling) and state agencies (such as NSA, opens an external URL in a new window and GCHQ, opens an external URL in a new window).
 There are many ways to stay anonymous on the Internet, including the use of public terminals, open WiFi hotspots, pre-paid SIM cards, free and commercial VPN and proxy servers, etc. However, most of these are inconvenient and require additional effort by users.
 Tor allows to communicate anonymously with existing Internet access using the users' own devices.
 It therefore supports anonymity without sacrificing convenience, and is therefore one method to foster the privacy of larger parts of the population.
-For this reason, initiatives like the Library Freedom Project now run both public terminals with Tor clients and Tor Exit Nodes like ours.
+For this reason, initiatives like the Library Freedom Project, opens an external URL in a new window now run both public terminals with Tor clients and Tor Exit Nodes like ours.

 4. Doesn't an anonymization network also support illegal network traffic?